 - Once the scan is complete, click Clean.

 Some PhoneClean features, including Photo Caches, are only available in the Pro version.
-This costs $19.99 (around £14) per year.
+This starts at $19.99 (around £16), for a single Mac or PC for one year.

-- Open iMyFone Umate and click Scan on the Home tab.
+- Open iMyFone Umate and click Scan (on the Home tab).